rafraanje-12build/prfraanje.github.io/posts/exp-function/index.rst

 The matrix exponential
 ----------------------

 The above discussion has been performed for :math:`x` and :math:`y` being scalar quantities and the exponential function being a scalar function.
-However, the exponential function is not limited to scalars, it can be applied on matrix quantities as well.
+However, the exponential function is not limited to scalars, it can be applied on other mathematical objects such as a *matrix* as well.
 Therefore, let :math:`X` be a *square* matrix, then the matrix exponential function is defined (similarly as above in the scalar case) by [#]_

 .. math::
    e^X~=~\sum_{n=0}^\infty \frac{X^n}{n!}~=~I + X + \frac{X^2}{2} + \frac{X^3}{6} + \frac{x^4}{24} + \frac{X^5}{120} + \cdots.